GitMubarak/wp-books-gallery/readme.txt

 == Installation ==

-Install WP Books Gallery as a regular WordPress plugin.
+Install WordPress Books Gallery as a regular WordPress plugin.
 Here are different ways to install plugin:

 **Install by search plugin:**

 1. In your Admin, go to menu Plugins > Add New
-2. Search WP Books Gallery
+2. Search WordPress Books Gallery
 3. Click to install
 4. Activate the plugin
 5. Setup the proper settings in WGB Books menu

 **Install by upload plugin:**

-1. Download the latest version of WP Books Gallery (.zip file)
+1. Download the latest version of WordPress Books Gallery (.zip file)
 2. In your Admin, go to menu Plugins > Add New
 3. Select "Upload Plugin"
 4. Click on "Choose File"